Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 selected JDK, glibc runtime, and app-private Arch tool paths.

 Long-lived tools such as language servers use `IdeServices.TOOL_PROCESS`.
-Its `ToolProcessService.start` method returns a live `Process` with the same environment.
+Its `ToolProcessService.start` method returns a live `Process` with the same environment and forces `APP_FILES_DIR` to Cosmic's app-private Arch runtime root.
 LSP plugins must request separate stderr, drain it away from the protocol stream, and close all three streams when the connection stops.

 Plugin environment installation must use `CosmicPlugin.setupActions`.
 Cosmic turns each `PluginSetupAction` into a PTY-backed terminal handoff from the marketplace.
 Setup command strings